When installing or updating a game, Steam displays an error message:

 In the last box in the list: Verify integrity of Game Files… : Click this.

-When the process finishes, restart the Game to re-acquire any lost files.
+When the process finishes, DO NOT restart the Game to re-acquire any lost files.

 The Steam content system is divided into geographical regions.
 The Steam client automatically detects its current region and uses content servers located in that region for best performance.
 Sometimes, servers in a specific region may be slow, overloaded or have a hardware failure causing download issues.
 It is advisable to temporarily switch to a different download region to use another set of content servers.

 Steam -> Settings -> Downloads -> Download Region.
 You may need to test several regions other than your own.

 Here’s a quick guide on how to do this:

 Open your Steam client, access the ribbon bar at the top of the screen and click on Steam.
 Then, click on Settings from the context menu.

 Inside the Settings menu, select Account from the vertical menu on the left.
 Then, move over to the right-hand pane and click the Change button under Beta participation.

 Next, use the drop-down menu under Beta participation to change the status to None – Opt out of all beta programs.